wayne-xyz/Dualsense-ALOHA/README.md

 #### Error 3:
 When using the mujoco.viewer.launch_passive, the viewer window will not show up.
-Due to the view can not load the dynamic library hidapi, then manuly set `export DYLD_LIBRARY_PATH=$(brew --prefix hidapi)/lib:$DYLD_LIBRARY_PATH` befor using mjpython ds_aloha.py but in windows it dont need the mjpython to run the mojuco viewr it works directly run the ds_aloha.py
+Due to the view can not load the dynamic library hidapi, then manuly set `export DYLD_LIBRARY_PATH=$(brew --prefix hidapi)/lib:$DYLD_LIBRARY_PATH` befor using mjpython ds_aloha.py but in windows it dont need the mjpython to run the mojuco viewr it works directly run the ds_aloha.py `macOS has stricter system-level requirements for graphics and OpenGL`

 #### Error 4:
 mink update issue to affect the project